Kagebounshin/game-rating-site/README.md

     - When scrolling down on any of the pages a Back to the Top [button](static/img/img-readme/additional01.png) appears in the bottom right corner of the screen.
 Click it if you think you have scrolled down to far, and you get back to the top of the page.

 ### Features for the future

+- I would like to add backlog opportunities for movies, and TV Series, wich you also could review when your done watching.
+- A more complex rating system.
+For example gather up all the ratings for one game, and combine the score to make an overall rating of that game.
+- A top list for the games with the highest/lowest rating score.
+- Connect the site to a video game database, such as [RAWG](https://rawg.io/).